|My Favourite Planet > English > People > |

 near the baths at Porta Laurentina, south of Ostia.

-Marble Neo-Attic relief of Perseus rescuing Andromeda.
+A marble Neo-Attic relief of Perseus rescuing the Ethiopia princess Andromeda from

+the sea monster Ketos.
 Behind his back the hero hides the head of Medusa.

 Luna marble.
 First half of the 1st century AD.